 Finally, add the toasted coconut, reserving 1 tablespoon for garnish.
 Stir again.

-Taste-test this mixture - you should taste a combination of spicy and salty, plus a hint of sweetness (there will also be a slightly sour note later when the lime juice is added).
+Taste-test this mixture.
+You should taste a combination of spicy and salty, plus a hint of sweetness (there also will be a slightly sour note later when the lime juice is added).
 If you'd like it saltier, add a little more fish sauce.
 If too sour for your taste, add a little more sugar.
-If you prefer more coconut flavor, add 1 more tablespoon coconut milk (don't add too much, though, or it will soak through the lettuce leaves - you want a sandwich spread like consistency).
+If you prefer more coconut flavor, add 1 more tablespoon coconut milk (don't add too much, though, or it will soak through the lettuce leaves—you want a sandwich-spread consistency).

 Scoop 1 heaping tablespoon of the shrimp mixture onto each leaf.